RAvdek/legendrian_links/README.md

 ## Features

+- Normalized euler characteristic and normalized augmentation count.
+- Need to update REF computations to RREF if we want to reasonably compute spectral sequences.
 - Compute spectral sequence polynomials to improve poincare polynomials.
 - Tools for decompressing augmentations.
 We want to control the order of augmentations so that we can track them by indices.
 - How do we more efficiently store augmentations?
 Maybe as `SubsNode`s?
 Currently it appears that compressed augs can expand enormously.